njmmatthieu/omnipath-secondary-adapter/README.md

 | *Annotations*      | ```-an``` or ```--annotations```  |           ✅ Done           |
 | *Intercell*        | ```-inter``` or ```--intercell``` |        ✅ Done          |

-We have built a ready-to-use script that downloads the resources from Omnipath, and generate the scripts to export a Neo4j graph.
+Use the following commands to generate import scripts for each Omnipath table:

 ### *Networks*
 ```bash